 Medical gas systems and equipment covered in the ASSE Series 6000 Standard include health care facilities within the scope of NFPA 99, Health Care Facilities Code.
 Medical gas piping systems include vacuum piping.

-*Future 2021 Dates- will be posted when Instructor becomes available
+*Future 2021 Dates- will be posted when Instructor David Johnson becomes available.

 Orbital welding is a specialized area of welding whereby the arc is rotated mechanically through 360° (180 degrees in double up welding) around a static workpiece, an object such as a pipe, in a continuous process.
 The process was developed to address the issue of operator error in gas tungsten arc welding processes (GTAW), to support uniform welding around a pipe that would be significantly more difficult using a manual welding process, and to ensure high quality repeatable welds that would meet more stringent weld criteria set by ASME.
 In orbital welding, computer-controlled process runs with little intervention from the operator.
-Upon successful completion of the 40 hour class, certification of the UA18a is “possible”.
+Upon successful completion of the 40 hour class.

 This is a 1 day class, Saturday 10 hours.
 8am-6:00pm.
 (Apprentices 2yr.-Journeyman)

 How do you layout a pipe on pipe saddle or an odd angle lateral?

 Students will be shown a unique way to learn layout of pipe and fittings in the field without math or manuals.
 This course will also cover the mitering of pipe and fittings and the use of the Pipe Trades Pro Calculator.